tx-lin/vmSafeguard/README.md

 ### :warning: Warning :

-Your VMs can be stored in any datastores of your ESXI, but they need to be at the root of the datastore like <code> /vmfs/volumes/mydatastore/myVirtualMachineDebianFolder </code> <br>
+Your VMs can be stored in any datastores of your ESXI, <b> BUT they need to be at the root of the datastore like <code> /vmfs/volumes/mydatastore/myVirtualMachineDebianFolder </code> <br> </b>

 if it's not the case, change the value of the variable <code>"cutedpath=" </code>in the function backupVM(), you will need to edit this variable 4 times, two times in each files.
 BackupSingleVM.sh / PoolVMBackup.sh.

-#### That's it for the configuration of EWMT :white_check_mark, you will be able to start EWMT trought the web
+#### That's it for the configuration of EWMT :white_check_mark: , you will be able to start EWMT trought the web

 ## Access to the web panel